cljctools/cljctools/README.md

 - an editor extension like cljctools/mult needs to format/color/edit clojure source files
 - as of now (March 2021) every editor extension implements their own logic to select forms, color brackets, format etc.
 - that shouldn't be the case - there's nothing editor/extension specific about editing clojure/edn code, it should be generic
-- with edit library we should be able to create an generic edit process, pass editor specifics in options (abstracted via edit.protocols and streams,like tools.reader StringReader)
+- with editing library we should be able to create an generic edit process, pass editor specifics in options (abstracted via cljc-editing.protocols and streams,like tools.reader StringReader)
 - right now a simpliest basic operation  - given source text/stream and position, select current s-expression - is not implemented in any lib, every extension does their own dance with travsersing delimiters and selecting forms, which is best described by Gandalf "Thranduil, this is madness!"
 - the choice right now is - to drop another extension-specific dir in cljctools/mult and start tying the knot, or explicitly create a generic dependency and use it
 - second option, please